aaronjoseph/DataScienceNotes/Decision Trees.md

 Decision trees are constructed based on the Information Gain value.
 Decision tree will always try to maximise the Information Gain

 An attribute with highest information gain will be split first

+---

+- [ ] Add Cart
+- [ ] Find the algorithm - Information Gain and other algo for creating trees
+- [ ] Topic on pruning the tree